abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 important to be able to have a recognition of the spectrum, so that we can seize the opportunities, such as seeing somebody else doing something skillful and then delighting in that.
-It’s expressed in the Pāli word *anumodanā*, delighting in the good that is done.
+It’s expressed in the Pāli word *anumodana*, delighting in the good that is done.
 You don’t even have to do anything.

 If you see somebody else doing something skillful, it doesn’t have to be